View large image | More photos

 They may not have a world famous hole, like the island 17th at TPC Sawgrass, but they have the Masters Trophy won by Mike Weir.
 Again, news to me.
 I know the Claret Jug and the Ryder Cup, the two most famous trophies in golf, and I know Lord Stanley's Cup, the most famous thing, living or dead, in Canada.
 But I so associate winning the Masters with donning the green jacket that it never even occurred to me that they also have a trophy.
 I guess they have to, because the folks at Augusta National are so famously vehement that the green jackets never leave the premises that they have to give Tiger and Jack and Mike something to take home at the end of four days.
 But Canadians are famously nice, like Midwesterners, and they, or at least Meggan Gardner, the RCGA Museum's sultry curator, must have won the old guys over with her charms, because they have Weir's green jacket here too, something I never thought would be allowed out of Georgia.

-The golf at Glen Abbey is perfectly fine, and I was lucky enough to play in the pro-am at the Canadian Open, which was a blast, pairing up with PGA Tour pro Kevin Sutherland and Canadian music legend Tom Cochrane (former Red Rider front man with hits "Lunatic Fringe" and "Life is a Highway"), who sports a well deserved 2 handicap.
+At Glen Abbey I was lucky enough to play in the pro-am at the Canadian Open, which was a blast, pairing up with PGA Tour pro Kevin Sutherland and Canadian music legend Tom Cochrane (former Red Rider front man with hits "Lunatic Fringe" and "Life is a Highway"), who sports a well deserved 2 handicap.

 I was shocked to find out to how big the city is, North America's fifth largest, after only N.Y., L.A., Chicago and Mexico City, because it feels like a small town you stroll through.